 Cache contains temporary data.
 It can safely be removed when Godot is closed.

 Godot complies with the XDG Base Directory Specification on all platforms.
-Environment variables can be overridden as per the specification to change the editor (and project) data paths.
+You can override environment variables following the specification to change the editor and project data paths.